 People who have palpitations and any warning signs should go to an emergency department right away, as should those who have continuous, ongoing palpitations.
 Those who have fainting, chest pain, or shortness of breath should call emergency services.

 People without warning signs who have occasional palpitations or had an episode that stopped should call their doctor.
 The doctor will determine how quickly they need to be seen based on their age, underlying conditions, and other symptoms.
-Typically a delay of a day or two is not harmful.

 Doctors first ask questions about the person's symptoms and medical history.
 Doctors then do a physical examination.
 What they find during the history and physical examination helps determine the possible cause.